SafinWasi/gluu_openid_python/README.md

 - Python3
 - pip3
 - The SSL certificate from your Gluu server, which can be found at `Configuration` > `Certificates` > `HTTPD SSL` and clicking `Download`.
 The script expects `httpd.crt` by default.
 - (Optional) A JWKS file containing a JSON Web Key Set.
+If this is not set, the new client will use `client_secret_basic` for the token endpoint authentication.

 ## Setup
 1. Clone the repository, and navigate to it.